Linde Family Foundation

 In 2013, the partnership between CMI and PROMYS was expanded by the formation of the CMI-PROMYS International Alliance which funded scholarships to PROMYS for European students in 2013 and will do so again for the summer of 2014.

-The Education Development Center (Waltham, MA) has partnered with PROMYS for over a decade.
+The Education Development Center (Waltham, MA) has partnered with PROMYS for well over a decade.
 In particular, EDC in partnership with the Department of Mathematics and Statistics, conducts five full-day workshops during the academic year with a focus on pedagogy and connecting the immersion experience in mathematics back to the classroom.
 Teachers explore mathematics inspired by the secondary curriculum, and collaborate to plan lessons.

 Since PfT's infancy, Co-Director of PROMYS for Teachers, Al Cuoco (EDC) has shared visions with PROMYS Director, Glenn Stevens (BU) that are now being realized in a profound way.
 After fifteen dedicated years of commitment and leadership, the EDC/BU partnership has led to the following results:

 MƒA Boston was launched in 2010 with a mission to improve student achievement in mathematics and to develop robust numeracy among all students by recruiting, training and retaining talented mathematics teachers.
 MfA Boston cultivates and respects outstanding teachers with support from a community of mathematicians, educators, administrators, and teachers, all working together to put mathematics and how students learn mathematics at the core of secondary mathematics education in Boston area schools.

 MƒA Boston offers the MƒA Fellowship and MƒA Master Teacher Fellowship.
 MƒA Boston is a collaboration with Boston University, Boston College, Education Development Center and MIT/Wellesley Scheller Teacher Education Program (STEP), with support from the National Science Foundation’s Robert Noyce Scholarship Program and private foundations.

 The MƒA Boston Fellowship is a five-year program that rewards highly qualified individuals who wish to become public secondary school mathematics teachers.
 Fellows are recent graduates or mid-career STEM professionals who make a commitment to teach mathematics in a high need public secondary school in the greater Boston area.
 MƒA Boston support is designed to help transform Fellows into outstanding mathematics teachers, promoting a culture of exploration in secondary school classrooms.